Griffin McDaniel

-Griffin Connor Isip McDaniel (born March 30, 2000) is a professional footballer who plays as an attacking midfielder for Regionalliga Nord club SV Drochtersen/Assel.
+Griffin Connor Isip McDaniel (born March 30, 2000) is a professional footballer who plays as an attacking midfielder for Philippines Football League club Stallion Laguna.
 Born in the United States, he plays for the Philippines national team.

 Personal life

 McDaniel was born in Orange County, California and raised in Corona, California.
 He has attended the Norco High School.
-His mother Lindy is a Filipino who has roots in Pampanga and Davao City, while his father Clint is an American who works as a football (soccer) coach.
+His mother Lindy is a Filipino who has roots in Pampanga and Davao City, while his father Clint is an American who works as a football coach.

 McDaniel's sisters, Olivia and Chandler, are Philippines women's international footballers.

 Career

 College career

 McDaniel played college soccer for California Baptist University.
 He played 13 games in his freshman year and 15 games in his sophomore year.

 Stallion Laguna

 In August 2020, McDaniel joined Philippines Football League club Stallion Laguna.
 He made his debut in a 2–1 defeat against league debutants Maharlika Manila.